Ada-Developers-Academy/daily-curriculum/week07/friday/recursion.md

 ## Last but not least

-Here's a screenshot of the version of linear search that we wrote in class using recursion.
+Here's a screenshot (and the code) of the version of linear search that we wrote in class using recursion.

 ```